New Work: Your Essential Guide To The Future of Work

 Not to be forgotten is that technology doesn’t only destroy, but it creates.
 In France, the rise of the internet caused 500,000 jobs to be lost.
 But that’s only one way to see it.
 This same trend led to the creation of 1.2 million new jobs.
 That’s 2.4 new jobs for every one lost.

 Along with this also comes new career options.
-The same study suggests that previously unpaid work, such as care and domestic work could grow from 50 million to 90 million jobs by 2030.
+The same study suggests that previously unpaid occupations, such as care and domestic work could grow from 50 million to 90 million jobs by 2030.
 Much will have to change regarding the valuation of these careers but the data shows that technology opens up new paths as it changes the old.

 Need a break from reading?